Hosted by the The Royal Society of Chemistry–World's leading science community

 Dr Susan J. Schamp studied as an undergraduate and postgraduate at The Queen's College, Oxford University.
 After taking a First Class Honours Degree in Chemistry, she received a DPhil degree in Inorganic Chemistry in 1993.
 She completed a Postgraduate Certificate in Secondary Education at the University of Newcastle in 2006, and has taught A-level and IB Chemistry at St John's International School Brussels, Harrow International School Beijing and Dulwich College Beijing.
 She took a team of her students to compete in the Royal Society of Chemistry's Top of The Bench Chemistry Competition in the UK in 2010.
 Building on this experience, she co-led the first RSC inter-school chemistry competition in Beijing in 2013.
 This event has now developed into the nation wide RSC "Rising Star Chemistry China Challenge".

-The competition requires a team of 4 people to work together as a unit.
-Each team must have 2-4 lower grade students (AP/IB Grade 10, GCSE or other equivalent grades), and 0-2 higher grade students (AP/IB Grade 11, AS-Level, or other equivalent grades).
-We encourage an equal number of higher and lower grade students.
+The competition requires a team of 4 students to work collaboratively.
+Each team must have 2-4 lower grade students, and 0-2 higher grade students.